odoo/documentation/content/administration/install/install.rst

     # echo "deb http://nightly.odoo.com/{CURRENT_MAJOR_BRANCH}/nightly/deb/ ./" >> /etc/apt/sources.list.d/odoo.list
     # apt-get update && apt-get install odoo

-You can then use the usual `apt-get upgrade` command to keep your installation up-to-date.
+You can then use the usual `apt-get upgrade` command to keep your installation up-to-date.content/developer/howtos/website_themes/animations.rst

 At this moment, there is no nightly repository for the Enterprise Edition.